hdurdle/sureflap/README.md

 It appears to be a pretty well constructed and fully featured REST API.
 I even managed to accidentally create new objects by POSTing when I meant to GET, and it responds to DELETE correctly too.

+### Notes

+Currently the scripts don't do any checking to see if the parameters are missing so die if they're not provided.

+For example, you need to pass the ID of a pet to this:

+`.\Get-SureFlapPetLocation.ps1 <ID_of_Pet>`

+and either the household ID, or the ID of a user to:

+`.\Get-SureFlapUser.ps1 -householdID <householdID>`
+or
+`.\Get-SureFlapUser.ps1 -userID <userID>`

 ### Thanks
 Thanks to [alextoft](https://github.com/alextoft) and his [sureflap](https://github.com/alextoft/sureflap) project for the initial pointers.
 Further bits of the API were discovered by fiddling with the site itself at https://surepetcare.io.